 DUI Investigation

 A DUI (Driving Under the Influence) investigation in California begins when law enforcement suspects that a driver may be impaired by alcohol or drugs.
-This can occur during routine traffic stops, sobriety checkpoints, or if an officer observes erratic driving behavior.
+This can occur during routine traffic stops, DUI checkpoint, or if an officer observes erratic driving behavior.
 A DUI investigation in California is a process by which law enforcement gathers evidence to determine whether a driver is under the influence of alcohol or drugs.
-This investigation begins as soon as an officer notices your vehicle and continues through arrest and chemical testing.
+This DUI Investigation begins as soon as an officer notices your vehicle and continues through arrest and chemical testing.
 Understanding each stage of a DUI investigation is crucial to defending against charges and protecting your rights.

 Vehicle Stop: The First Step